 The Most Beautiful Swiss Books competition was established to promote and reward finest book design in Switzerland, at the behest of the famous typographer and designer Jan Tschichold in 1943.

 The Swiss Federal Office of Culture organises the competition on an annual basis.
 Its purpose is to recognise excellence in the field of book design and production, as well as drawing attention to the array of remarkable and contemporary books by Swiss designers, printers and publishers.
-The five-person jury, chaired for the first time by Gilles Gavillet, assessed the submissions and selected 18 titles as The Most Beautiful Swiss Books of 2015.
+The five-person jury, chaired by Gilles Gavillet, assessed the submissions and selected 24 titles as The Most Beautiful Swiss Books of 2016.

-This year, the exhibition and talks are organised in London by designer Mathias Clottu, with an installation collaboratively created with London-based architects Nicholas Lobo Brennan and Astrid Smitham.
+The exhibition is hosted in London by designer Mathias Clottu in the Umlaut space, with an installation created with London-based architects Nicholas Lobo Brennan and Astrid Smitham.

 A panel of the awarded designers will present their work around the theme of this year’s catalogue ‘Back to the Book’.

 David Keshavjee will present his practice in searching for new tools with Color Library and awarded books.

 Marietta Eugster will talk about technology and innovation in books.